CaterinaBi/aicore-hangman/README.md

 ## Milestone 4

-M4 implements all functionalities marked as `# TODO 4` in the template, which basically creates the logic behind the game by asking the user for a letter iteratively until the user either guesses the word or run out of lives.
-Messages are displayed accordingly, here I reproduce the message displayed when no lives are left.
+M4 implements all functionalities marked as `# TODO 4` in the template, and thus creates the logic behind the game by asking the user for a letter iteratively until the user either guesses the word or run out of lives.
+Messages are displayed accordingly; here, I reproduce the message displayed when no lives are left.

 <p align="center">
 <img src="images/you_lost.png" alt="This is an image of the messages that are printed when the user loses the game" width="400" height="200" />